Backlinko-LLC/seo-jobs/README.md

 I thought I make a doughnut chart (as we also discussed on the phone).
 However, the doughnut looked not that good and a bit too fancy - but on a cartesian coordinated these stacked bars looked very nice!
 So it's a bit more fancy graph but I think that's good for a bit of variety and attention-drawing - I hope you and Brian like it!

+!!!
+Love the stacked bars - looks more professional and business-like. :)

 ### A Nicer html

 With my new css/html skills it was an easy thing to change the boring colors and fonts to match backlinko's and our plot design ;)

+!!!
+Great...

+!!!
+I put the more advanced research questions in parentheses.
+Let´s focus on the basic questions for now.
+I want to get the basics right.
+In our last project, we (you) put a lot of effort into the large vs other domains and at the end he did not use them.

 # 1. Job Title